laninsky/GBS_SNP_filter/README.md

 Goudet, J., 2005.
 Hierfstat, a package for R to compute and test hierarchical F‐statistics.
 Molecular Ecology Notes, 5(1), pp.184-186.

 # Version history

+1.10: Allowed the column that locus names would be based on (for identifying multiple SNPs/locus etc) to be changed.
+This allows for reference-guided RADseq assemblies to retain multiple SNPs per scaffold (not possible if the #CHROM column is always used - this ditches everything but one SNP/scaffold).
+Thanks to [OmidJa](https://github.com/OmidJa) for this suggestion.

 1.04: Modified GBS_SNP_filter_rsq.R in response to https://github.com/laninsky/GBS_SNP_filter/issues/1: I had been assuming that at least one population would end being dropped due to individual samples failing!